 Ellen: I love Steve.
 That man deserves all of the gold in Ireland.

 Erin: I know.
 We loaded up the crew again with minimal family drama, but with a thick overlay of mom-mocking.
 What’s an hour detour amongst family?
 In moments, we hightailed it on the highway to the ACTUAL party in the suburbs where everyone was getting their green on and making general merriment of the raucous family holiday type.
 And making fun of us.

 Ellen: Ah, they loved you even more for providing such great entertainment.
 As an aside and to make this more about me, it feels kind of good that an Erin punking took place where I wasn’t the recipient.
 But it seems kind of wrong you’re blaming this on March.

 Erin: Well, March isn’t blameless.
 Maybe if it wasn’t tripping me up at every turn, I could have focused on the invitation.
 Perhaps it was my fault my family played a rousing game of “Find the Party,” but March is still totally to blame for these shenanigans.

 1) Chores Multiply Exponentially

-March dials it up a notch.
+March piles on the work.
 Now in addition to the massive amount of spring cleaning inside, it’s time to cut back the bushes and clear the detritus from the flowerbeds outside too.
 We could probably hear March maniacally laughing, but in this thirty degree weather we’re wearing earmuffs to pull weeds.
 Probably best to just leave it for the kids to do during summer break anyway.